hthroweriii/CS682Final/README.md

     python snake.py -startsquares:(Length Desired)

 ##About Human Train Mode:
-  How to activate Human Train Mode?
-Set humanTrain = true
+  How to activate Human Train Mode? -train (-pause is optional but recommended)

   Human Train Mode will record the snake and the apples position, the direction of the snake and the the length of the snake for each frame.
 This will be placed